-Once the requirements have been gathered and understood a design and plan is formed.
+Once the requirements have been gathered and understood, a design and plan is formed.
 The requirements are grouped into epics (high-level topics) and the development and implementation plan is split into small sprints, each containing specific epics.

 The benefit of running the development phase in an agile way is that it gives the business visibility of what is being built very early on and allows it to test whilst the platform is still being built.
 This model gives the business the flexibility to change the scope during development but also helps us ensure that the product delivered is just right for the business.

 However, involvement in an agile development programme can require quite a lot of time from the business.
-Sprints are usually 2 weeks long and have various ceremonies that happen within each sprint such as daily stand ups (meetings) and user story elaboration sessions which can take all day.
+Sprints are usually 2 weeks long and have various ceremonies that happen within each sprint, such as daily stand ups (meetings) and user story elaboration sessions which can take all day.

 This can be a major undertaking and we normally advise our clients to take a pragmatic view on data migration.

-There is undoubtedly going to be a data cleansing exercise that is going to happen, and the business is also likely to use this as an opportunity to tidy up its product data and classification.
+There is undoubtedly going to be a data cleansing exercise that’s going to happen, and the business is also likely to use this as an opportunity to tidy up its product data and classification.
 In my experience, this is almost always underestimated and should be started at the very beginning of the project with a lot of time dedicated to it.

 A business is likely to have a lot of content within its legacy platform, but this often needs to be re-created for the new platform.
 The UX and page structure is likely to be different and therefore much of the existing content cannot be easily slotted in.

-You may have multiple different ways your customers can buy and, if you see a dip in your total sales or conversion rate after go-live, you need to be able to quickly understand where that dip is coming from.
+You may have multiple, different ways your customers can buy, and if you see a dip in your total sales or conversion rate after go-live, you need to be able to quickly understand where that dip is coming from.
 One of the best things about e-commerce is that pretty much everything can be made visible and be analysed.

-Ensuring that a business has full visibility of the investment that it will need to make in people, time and effort is important for its success.
-The business should start to put together a business readiness plan as soon as the project starts (or even before then if it is very keen) as the business’s role in the project is just as important and as involved as that of the development partner.
+Ensuring that a business has full visibility of the investment that it will need to make in people, time, and effort is important for its success.
+The business should start to put together a business readiness plan as soon as the project starts (or even before then if it is very keen), as the business’s role in the project is just as important and as involved as that of the development partner.